LittleD3092/My-Vault/Computer Graphics/Introduction to Computer Graphics HW3.md

+- 學號：109611066
+- 姓名：吳典謀

 # 1. TODO Parts in main

 ## 1.1.
 Create shaders and programs for each approach

 As in HW2, there are functions `createShader` and `createProgram` to create the programs for each approach.
-The only difference is that the functions can handle geometry shaders too.
+The only difference in this assignment is that the function can handle geometry shaders too.
 The functions `createShader` and `createProgram` have following definitions:

 ```c++
 // Create a shader based on given filename and type.